 Released Exotic Pets Destroy the Ecosystem

 Given the right animals in the right ecosystem, released exotic pets may find success and colonize in the wild.
-However, this is often an ecological or agricultural disaster.
-There are numerous examples of invasive species (when an introduced plant or animal has become established to the extent where it "takes over" an ecosystem and diminishes native populations).
+This is often an ecological or agricultural disaster.
+There are numerous examples of invasive species when an introduced plant or animal has become established to the extent where it "takes over" an ecosystem and diminishes native populations.

 Invasive species can cause problems by preying on native plants and animals, competing for limited resources, or by introducing parasites and diseases not normally found in the area.